kripken/intensityengine/README-standalone.txt

 compiling the engine and want to try stuff out, this is a good way to do that.

+    * Activate the plugin: The simplest thing is to run the client as
+        follows:

+            ./intensity_client.sh -config:Components:list:intensity.components.server_runner

+        or on Windows,

+            intensity_client.bat -config:Components:list:intensity.components.server_runner

+        Alternatively, you can add intensity.components.server_runner to
-    * Activate the plugin: Add intensity.components.server_runner to "[Components] list" in your settings.cfg, which is in your home directory, which is intensityengine_client or .intensityengine_client under your operating system user's home directory - Users on Vista,
+        "[Components] list" in your settings.cfg, which is in your home directory, which is intensityengine_client or .intensityengine_client under your operating system user's home directory - Users on Vista,